Your Privacy Matters to Garmin

 With Service Providers

-We share personal data with third parties who provide services — such as fulfilling orders, providing graphics and sending emails to customers — for us.
+We share data with third parties who provide services — such as fulfilling orders, providing graphics and sending emails to customers — for us.

 Garmin will share your personal data when required to by law enforcement and in other legal matters.